 RuntimeBroker.exe in Windows 11/10

-The file RuntimeBroker.exe runs only when you run a Windows Store app.
-If after starting your Windows 10/8 computer, you do not run any app, you may not see this file running in the Task Manager.
-Only when you open any Store/Modern app, will you see RuntimeBroker.exe running – this is because running any Windows 8/10 app triggers the RuntimeBroker.exe into action.
-But even if you close the app, RuntimeBroker.exe will continue to run the background consuming near-nil resources.
+The file RuntimeBroker.exe runs only when you run a Microsoft Store app.
+If after starting your Windows 11/10 computer, you do not run any app, you may not see this file running in the Task Manager.
+Only when you open any Microsoft Store app, will you see RuntimeBroker.exe running.
+This is because running any Windows app triggers the RuntimeBroker.exe into action.
+Now even if you close the app, RuntimeBroker.exe will continue to run the background consuming near-nil resources.

 What does RuntimeBroker.exe do?